JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 This would not be something one could throw a web app together for, and expect to be able to dynamically render on a webpage.
 That was my first idea for the end product, you see.

-No, even if I jus
+No, even if I just run this process for one single image, say, one of the static 88x31 buttons, it takes up a